ismkhanh/KmpProductExplore/README.md

 The [SKIE](https://skie.touchlab.co/) plugin is used to improve Kotlin-to-Swift interop, providing idiomatic Swift APIs for Kotlin sealed classes, coroutines, and flows.

+## Install Android App

+You can install the debug APK to your connected device by running `./gradlew installDebug`.

 ## Demo

 https://github.com/user-attachments/assets/34cbeb43-04d7-428d-8245-e54a8c0f97db